DFRobot/pxt-DFRobot_bosonKit/README.md

 })

 ```
-* 10. Write a value to the fan module on P0 port to drive it to spin.
+* 10.Write a value to the fan module on P0 port to drive it to spin.

 ```blocks